jrummell/jquery-message/README.md

-Simple jQuery UI and jQuery Mobile plugins that display info and error messages.
+Simple jQuery plugins that display info and error messages.

 You can install with NuGet: